-A diffractive Beam Splitter, or Multispot (MS), is a diffractive optical element (DOE) used to split a single laser beam into several beams, each with the characteristics of the original beam (except for power and angle of propagation).
+A diffractive Beam Splitter, or Multispot (MS), is a grating-like periodic diffractive optical element (DOE) used to split a single laser beam into several beams, called diffraction orders, in a predefined configuration.

-A diffractive Beam Splitter can generate either a 1-dimensional beam array (1xN) or a 2-dimensional beam matrix (MxN).
+A diffractive Beam Splitter can be designed to generate either a 1-dimensional beam array (1xN) or a 2-dimensional beam matrix (MxN).
 Design flexibility allows to obtain any configuration of orders and power ratio per order.

-- Laser scribing such as in solar cells or panels
+- Laser scribing such as in solar cells, displays, and panels

 - IR depth detectors